 More data.
 Better ML and NLP models.
 Smarter AI.

-As my friends in the AI and robotics fields like to remind me: Most things a human does, a machine will be able to do better, faster, and cheaper.
+And as my friends in the AI and robotics fields like to remind me: Most things a human does, a machine will be able to do better, faster, and cheaper.
 If not now, then soon.

-Given the advancements AI has made over the past few years with the help of data – and the huge flood of data set to come online over the next few years – I’m inclined in believe them.
+Given the advancements AI has made over the past few years with the help of data – and the huge flood of data set to come online over the next few years – I’m inclined to believe them.

 Eventually – and inevitably – the world will be run by hyperefficient and hyperintelligent AI.